 The coolness of the food soothes the pain, and soft foods are easy to swallow past the inflamed areas.

-Staying hydrated helps your body fight off an infection.
+Staying hydrated helps your body fight off a throat infection.
 Here are some tips to help make sure you stay well-hydrated:

 - Use a straw to sip water or other fluids to make it easier for the fluid to go down the middle of the throat.

 - Avoid citrus juices or alcoholic beverages when fighting an infection.
-Citrus juices can be painful on a swollen, tender sore throat.
+Citrus juices can be painful on swollen, tender skin.
 Alcoholic beverages will actually dry out your body, doing more harm than good in the long run.

-To help relieve the pain of a sore throat, over-the-counter pain relievers may be used.
+To help relieve the pain, over-the-counter pain relievers may be used.
 These include

 - ibuprofen (Advil, Motrin),